 Guntersville Reservoir Fishing

-The TN portion of Guntersville Reservoir is mostly a tailwater area (below Nickajack Dam) with associated tailwater characteristics (i.e. river flows, riprap banks, and congregations of baitfish like shad).
-The Sequatchie River empties into the Tennessee River in this section of TN waters which also offers a unique fishery at its mouth and within.
+There are only approximately 2,500 acres of Guntersville Reservoir located in Tennessee.
+This is out of a total of 67,900 acres which resides in the state of Alabama.
+The Tennessee portion of Guntersville Reservoir is mostly a tailwater area (below Nickajack Dam) with associated tailwater characteristics (i.e. river flows, riprap banks, and congregations of baitfish like shad).
+The Sequatchie River empties into the Tennessee River in this section of Tennessee waters which also offers a unique fishery at its mouth and within.

 The bowfin fish has been observed near the mouth of the Sequatchie River which is the only place that TWRA reservoir personnel have observed this species in Region 3 reservoirs.
-Several gamefish species can be caught in the TN portion of Guntersville Reservoir, such as largemouth bass, spotted bass, smallmouth bass, striped bass, sauger, bluegill, redear sunfish, crappie, and catfish.
+Several gamefish species can be caught in the Tennessee portion of Guntersville Reservoir, such as largemouth bass, spotted bass, smallmouth bass, striped bass, sauger, bluegill, redear sunfish, crappie, and catfish.
 Good populations of forage exist in this area like gizzard and threadfin shad as well as skipjack herring.
 Several drum and buffalo fishes call this area home as well.

 Regulations